Unlock the Potential of Wormwood: A Complete Guide to Cultivating and Enjoying This Unique Herb

 Here are some plants that should be kept away from wormwood:

-- Anise: Anise is another plant that belongs to the same family as wormwood, and planting them together can lead to cross-contamination and the spread of diseases.
+• Anise: Anise is another plant that belongs to the same family as wormwood; planting them together can lead to cross-contamination and the spread of diseases.

-- Cilantro: Cilantro is a herb that is often used in Mexican and Asian cuisine.
-It has a similar growing habit to wormwood and can compete for resources like water and nutrients, leading to reduced yields for both plants.
+• Cilantro: Cilantro is a herb that is often used in Mexican and Asian cuisine.
+It has a growth habit similar to wormwood and can compete for resources like water and nutrients, reducing yields for both plants.

 By avoiding these plants when planting near wormwood, you can help to ensure that your garden is healthy and productive.